foospidy/DbDat/README.md

 To see a list of additional command line arguments run `python dbdat.py -h`

 ## Dependencies

+So far DbDat has been tested on Debian Linux and Windows 7 with Python 2.7

 #####MySQL support

 Run: `pip install MySQL-python`